kumahq/kuma-website/app/_src/introduction/concepts.md

 ## Policy

-Policies are a specific type of Resources which controls the behaviour, security and communication of applications running inside your service mesh.
+Policies are a specific type of resources that controls the behaviour, security and communication of applications running inside your service mesh.
 They can enable traffic management, security, observability and traffic reliability.

 Policies always have a clear specific area of impact and goal.